A lot or a little?

 What parents need to know

 Parents need to know that Fire Emblem: Three Houses is a tactical turn-based fantasy role-playing game for the Nintendo Switch featuring a group of military academy students and faculty.
 Players command and interact with a cast of dozens of characters, directing -- but not directly controlling -- movements and attacks involving swords, axes, bows and arrows, and magic.
 Flashes of light accompany successful strikes, and defeated characters fall to the ground and disappear.
 An optional "permadeath" feature keeps defeated heroes from returning to combat.
 Anime narrative scenes show stabbings, blood, and the deaths of central characters.
 Primary characters exhibit a mix of traits, ranging from altruism, assertiveness, and bravery to laziness, cruelty, and deception, though most are concerned with the best interests of their friends, family, and the empire.
 Play encourages kids to think before acting as they realize that their actions have irreversible consequences, both in terms of how the story unfolds and which of the heroes make it through one battle to fight in the next.
+The game has also released optional downloadable content (DLC) which has included new costumes, new game modes, and even a fourth group of students to interact with and command on the battlefield.

 - Parents say